-Before we explain more about streaming options, you should know that you can use a digital antenna to get local channels, which is what many cord cutters choose to do.
+Before we explain more about streaming options, you should know that you can use a digital antenna to get local channels, which is what many cord-cutters choose to do.
 This gives you access to the local channels in your area for free, after purchasing a digital antenna.
 You can even hook a DVR to your antenna and record your favorite shows.
 That said, if you want to watch local channels online, you’ll need a streaming service.
+Don’t have time to read the guide?
+Check out our quick pick below.

 How to Watch Local Channels Without Cable: At a Glance